Harley-Davidson: Sportster

 Introduced in 1957, the Sportster family were conceived as racing motorcycles, and were popular on dirt and flat-track race courses through the 1960s and 1970s.
 Smaller and lighter than the other Harley models, contemporary Sportsters make use of 883 cc or 1,200 cc Evolution engines and, though often modified, remain similar in appearance to their racing ancestors.

 Up until the 2003 model year, the engine on the Sportster was rigidly mounted to the frame.
 The 2004 Sportster received a new frame accommodating a rubber-mounted engine.
 This made the bike heavier and reduced the available lean angle, while it reduced the amount of vibration transmitted to the frame and the rider, providing a smoother ride for rider and passenger.

 In the 2007 model year, Harley-Davidson celebrated the 50th anniversary of the Sportster and produced a limited edition called the XL50, of which only 2000 were made for sale worldwide.
 Each motorcycle was individually numbered and came in one of two colors, Mirage Pearl Orange or Vivid Black.
 Also in 2007, electronic fuel injection was introduced to the Sportster family, and the Nightster model was introduced in mid-year.
 In 2009, Harley-Davidson added the Iron 883 to the Sportster line, as part of the Dark Custom series.

 In the 2008 model year, Harley-Davidson released the XR1200 Sportster in Europe, Africa, and the Middle East.
 The XR1200 had an Evolution engine tuned to produce 91 bhp, four-piston dual front disc brakes, and an aluminum swing arm.
 Motorcyclist featured the XR1200 on the cover of its July 2008 issue and was generally positive about it in their "First Ride" story, in which Harley-Davidson was repeatedly asked to sell it in the United States.

-One possible reason for the delayed availability in the United States was the fact that Harley-Davidson had to obtain the "XR1200" naming rights from Storz Performance, a Harley customizing shop in Ventura, Calif.
+One possible reason for the delayed availability in the United States was that Harley-Davidson had to obtain the "XR1200" naming rights from Storz Performance, a Harley customizing shop in Ventura, Calif.
 The XR1200 was released in the United States in 2009 in a special color scheme including Mirage Orange highlighting its dirt-tracker heritage.
 The first 750 XR1200 models in 2009 were pre-ordered and came with a number 1 tag for the front of the bike, autographed by Kenny Coolbeth and Scott Parker and a thank you/welcome letter from the company, signed by Bill Davidson.
 The XR1200 was discontinued in model year 2013.

-In 2021, Harley-Davidson launched the Sportster S model, with a 121 hp engine and 228 Kg ready-to-ride weight.
+In 2021, Harley-Davidson launched the Sportster S model, with a 121 hp engine and 228 kg ready-to-ride weight.
 The Sportster S was one of the first Harleys to come with cornering-ABS and lean-sensitive traction control.
 The Sportster S is also the first model under the Sportster nameplate since 1957 to receive a completely new engine.